intel/ocm/test/python/README.md

 =========
  `$./run_tests.sh <OV_PATH> <BUILD_TYPE> <MODE> <TEST_FILE> <DEVICE_TYPE> <MODEL_PATH>`

-OV_PATH is the openvino path and TEST_LIST is the list of unit tests.
+OV_PATH is the openvino path
 BUILD_TYPE can be OCM, MO and INFER.
-One or more supported options can be given in , seperated form e.g. OCM,MO,INFER.
+One or more supported options can be given in seperated form e.g. OCM,MO,INFER.
 MODE can be either UTEST (Unit testing) and MTEST (Model testing).
-UNIT_TEST_FILE has TF ops unit tests listed out.
+TEST_FILE has TF ops unit tests listed out.
 The tests specified in this file will be executed by the bash script.
 Required with UTEST mode of run_test.sh
-MODEL_TEST_FILE has names of models to be tested and relevant parameters e.g. input_shape etc. Required with MTEST mode of run_test.sh.
+DEVICE_TYPE can be "CPU", "GPU", "MYRIAD" or "HDDL" MODEL_TEST_FILE has names of models to be tested and relevant parameters e.g. input_shape etc. Required with MTEST mode of run_test.sh.

 To run OCM